dpazuic/aits_terms/README.md

 ```

 ## Examples:
-You can use the attached `cli-test.php` file from the command line to test functionality.
+You can use the attached `examples/cli-test.php` file from the command line to test functionality.
 `php cli-test.php YOUR_SENDER_APP_ID 220178 uic json`